 A balanced system for a given workload will not have any bottlenecks that limit performance.
 Since the CPUs and GPUs are the highest valued item in many servers that are designed for simulations or data analytics, keeping a system busy means getting the CPUs / GPUs the required data with few stalls.
-Fast storage is critical, but the bus speed is vital as well.
-Future servers will need to incorporate the ability to communicate to other sub-systems with the latest bus technology (PCI-E).
-The new form factors, the E1.S and E1.L, will support new generations of PCI-E, which will move data center servers to the next level.
+Fast storage is critical, but bus speed is vital as well.
+Future servers will need to incorporate the ability to communicate with other sub-systems with the latest bus technology (PCIe).
+The new form factors, the E1.S and E1.L, will support new generations of PCIe, which will move data center servers to the next level.

-PCI-E has undergone tremendous improvements in performance since 2003.
-As a result, PCI-E 5.0 will be the ideal bus for E1.S SSDs to avoid bottlenecks.
+PCIe has undergone tremendous improvements in performance since 2003.
+As a result, PCIe 5.0 will be the ideal bus for E1.S SSDs to avoid bottlenecks.